 Single-rate pricing: Customers pay a set price for their usage, and the charges increase in direct proportion to their usage.
 For example, if you charge $0.50 per hour of usage, and a customer uses your application for 20 hours, they are charged $10.

 Tiered pricing: If you want to give customers sustained-use discounts, you can create pricing tiers.
-The tiers apply over the course of a billing month.
-At the start of a new billing month, the price is reset to the first tier.
-You can define tiers for each metric that you base your price on.
+If your price is based on more than one metric, you can define a separate set of tiers for each metric that you base your price on.

-For example, if you want to charge users for each API request, and for storage time, you might set the following pricing tiers for each metric:
+For example, if you want to charge users for each API request, as well as for storage time, you might set the following pricing tiers for each metric:

-Pricing tiers for emails Pricing tiers for storage time
+Pricing tiers for API requests Pricing tiers for storage time

 - $0.002 per API request for 0-1000 requests